Normal (Gaussian) Distribution

-Another form for representing a probability distribution is the cumulative distribution function (CDF) which plots the probability that x is less than a particular value X, which is often written as P(x < X).
-This is shown in Fig.7 for the Normal distribution.
+The cumulative distribution function (CDF) is another probability distribution function.
+The CDF plots the probability that x is less than a set value X and is often written as P(x < X).
+Figure 3.7 displays the CDF for normal distribution.

-Mathematically it is given by

-where erf(…) is the error function.
+Mathematically, it is given by Equation 10, where erf(…) is the error function.

 Graphically, the equation is represented by the area P in the following image.
 The total area under the PDF curve is equal to 1 by definition.

 Another way to plot the CDF is to convert the vertical axis scale, which produces a straight line for normal distribution.
 The result is called a normal probability plot.
 With this plot, it is easier to visually determine if data are normally distributed.

 In the “old days” when things were plotted by hand on graph paper, there was a standard form called probability graph paper (Figure 3.8).
 As most computer graphing programs do not have this capability, a similar graph can be constructed by mapping the CDF values back to the normal Z values, then plotting these values versus the actual ones.

 The car vibration data closely follows the normal distribution, while the turbulent pressure data deviates significantly at the two ends of the distribution.